Seb-geospatial/BlenderMapDEM/README.md

     - Vertical angle the sun is shining down on in degrees, mimicking how high the sun is in the sky.
     - Acceptable values range from 0-90; values both above 90 and below 0 are possible however may result in unusual shadows as the sun will shine from realistically impossible angles.
     - For reference a value of 90 will have the sun shining horizontally, a value of 0 will have it shining straight down, and a value of 45 will have it shining diagonally down allowing moderate shadows to be cast on the landforms.
-- `resolution_scale: int` **Requires integer and defaults to 50**
+- `resolution_scale: int` **Requires integer and defaults to 100**
     - Scale of the rendered image resolution in relation to the input DEM resolution in the form of percentage.
 An input DEM with resolution 2000x2000 and a `resolution_scale = 100` will result in a rendered image with resolution 2000x2000 (100% of input DEM), whereas `resolution_scale = 50` will result in a final render of 1000x1000 (50% of input DEM).
-    - It is recommended to keep this value around or below 50 while performing test renders to improve speed before raising it to 100 for the final render at full resolution.
+    - It is recommended to keep this value around or below 50 while performing test renders to improve speed before raising it to 100 (default value) for the final render at full resolution.
 Has a great affect on render speed and resource load on computer.
+    - Note that if you intend to georeference the rendered image, your final render's `resolution_scale` should always be at least 100 so that the image wont need to be up-scaled automatically by `georeferenceDEM()` resulting in quality loss.
 - `samples: int` **Requires integer and defaults to 5**
     - Amount of samples to be used in the final render.
 Samples can be understood as how many "passes" Blender takes over the image during the rendering process, refining the image more and more each sample/pass, making it more clear and less noisy.
 Has an **extremely large** affect on render speed and resource load on computer.
     - Depending on the strength of your computer it is recommended to keep this value very low (from 1-10) while performing test renders before your final render where you can then raise it to anywhere from 20-500+ for crisp image quality.

-When in doubt, the default values of the stylistic parameters `exaggeration`, `shadow_softness`, and `sun_angle` will result in a very readable and realistic hillshade that can then be tweaked conservatively to your liking.
+When in doubt, the default values of the stylistic parameters `exaggeration`, `shadow_softness`, and `sun_angle`, as well as the quality parameters of `resolution_scale` and `samples`, will result in a very readable and realistic hillshade that can then be tweaked conservatively to your liking.

 <br/>